-We update this list regularly with news and interesting facts about the surveillance cameras with SIM card.
+We update this list regularly with news, valuable tips and interesting facts about the surveillance cameras with SIM card.

 1. Which mobile service provider can I use?